shaoyu-li/shaoyu-li.github.io/_pages/about.md

+---
+permalink: /
+title: "Shaoyu Li"
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 I am a third-year PhD student at Virginia Tech, advised by Prof. Wenjing Lou.
 I am also part of the [CNSR-VT](https://www.cnsr.ictas.vt.edu/) lab.
 My research interests include blockchain and network security.